Manage the PXF configuration and the PXF service instance on the local Greenplum Database host.

 You can start, stop, or restart the PXF service instance on a specific segment host, or display the status of the PXF service instance running on a segment host.

-pxf cluster command to copy extension files to, initialize, or reset PXF on all hosts, synchronize the PXF configuration to the Greenplum Database cluster, or to start, stop, or display the status of the PXF service instance on all segment hosts in the cluster.)
+pxf cluster command to initialize or reset PXF on all hosts, synchronize the PXF configuration to the Greenplum Database cluster, or to start, stop, or display the status of the PXF service instance on all segment hosts in the cluster.)

 pxfmanagement utility help message and then exit.